enhsin/p5-vehicleDetection/README.md

 Total feature size = 480

-`pix_per_cell` is set to 8 because the image in the training set 64x64 in size and I want all the pixels to be used.
+`pix_per_cell` is set to 8 because the images in the training set are 64x64 in size and I want all the pixels to be used (no remainder).
 This will give 64 cells. `cell_per_block` is fixed at 1 because I prefer a smaller set of features to reduce the prediction time.
 I loop through various combinations of `orientation`, `hist_bins`, and `spatial_size` (cell #3).
 They all give an accuracy about 0.99.
 I select (`orientation`, `hist_bins`, `spatial_size`) = (4, 16, 8) because of the speed and performance.
 Some models will take 2-3 hours to process the whole video and the one I choose takes 23 minutes on the virtual machine of my windows laptop.

 ### Sliding Window Search